oVirt/ovirt-site/source/sla/quota.html.md

 ### Detailed Description

-In addition to the permission aspects, the system should allow administrator to set limit on resource usage.
-That means that the system should enforce rules for resource usage per User.
-The rules should apply to resource usage (run VMs) as well as resource creation (new virtual disks).
-Quota should provide the Administrator a way to limit the resource usage in the System.
-The module, should provide the administrator, a management configuration page, to set rules for each aspect, crucial enough, to be management consumable.
+Quota should provide the Administrator a way to limit the resource usage in the System.<
+> The module, should provide the administrator, a management configuration page, to set rules for each aspect, crucial enough, to be management consumable.

 ### Benefit to oVirt